C++ Core Guidelines: More Non-Rules and Myths

 // now have a invalid picture object instance.

-picture(100, 0) is not fully initialised and, therefore, all operation on the picture inline (1) operate on an invalid picture.
-The solution to this problem is as simple as effective: put all initialisation into the constructor.
+picture(100, 0) is not fully initialized; therefore, all operations on the picture inline (1) operate on an invalid picture.
+The solution to this problem is as simple as effective: put all initialization into the constructor.

 class Picture